-- Logoff Background Minutes: Setting a time limit for this feature will ensure that your LastPass app logs off after X minutes of LastPass being logged in, but in the background of your device.
+- Log out when app is idle: Setting a time limit for this feature will ensure that your LastPass app logs off after X minutes of LastPass being logged in, but in the background of your device.
 This is another good security feature to use when concerned about the loss or theft of a mobile device

-- Check Login on Activate: When the LastPass app is brought to the foreground (after you’ve been using other apps), this option forces the app check to see if the session has been killed on the server .. if so, LastPass will logoff.
+- Check session when app is activated: When the LastPass app is brought to the foreground (after you’ve been using other apps), this option forces the app check to see if the session has been killed on the server .. if so, LastPass will logoff.
 This forces you to login again, and forces an update from the server.
 This is a very useful feature for users who often kill their sessions via the server, or are concerned about losing their phone or mobile device

 - Fully Clear Clipboard History: Clears the history of what has been attached to the clipboard after pasting (only available on some devices).

-- Web Search From Vault: When the Vault is visible, allows text entered into the Search/URL bar to be passed to Google as a search string, but only after the search has been submitted (the user has hit Enter).
+- Allow web search from vault: When the Vault is visible, allows text entered into the Search/URL bar to be passed to Google as a search string, but only after the search has been submitted (the user has hit Enter).
 Security-conscious users may want to disable this feature to prevent Vault search terms from ever being passed outside of the LastPass Application.

 - Search Within Secure Notes: Clicking on the Search/URL bar while inside of the Vault will allow you to search for a specific entry saved or for a secure note.
 Searches now include the ability to search within the secure notes, instead of by title alone.
 Secure not content is not pre-decrypted in memory, so those users with numerous secure notes may see significant slow downs during their searches.

 - Launch to: Enables you to change whether LastPass launches a site in the LastPass browser or your default browser